Breadcrumb

 - Pay attention to how the emotional side of menopause is affecting you.
 Have a support network, and seek help as needed.

 - Make sure you get enough calcium and vitamin D. Eat foods that are rich in calcium.
 This can help lower your risk of osteoporosis.
 Ask your doctor if taking a supplement with calcium and vitamin D is right for you.
-The amount of calcium and vitamin D that you need to take depends on our age, your health, and how much calcium you get from the foods you eat.
+The amount of calcium and vitamin D that you need to take depends on your age, your health, and how much calcium you get from the foods you eat.

 - Improve bladder control with regular Kegel exercises.